Indicia-Team/indicia-docs/site-building/iform/prebuilt-forms/dynamic-sample-occurrence/tutorial/form-structure.rst

 * **default** - set a default value for the control, e.g. this might be a appropriate when creating a form for a bioblitz on a set date.
-* **showButton** - if set to true, then instead of dropping down the picker panel when you click in the control, there is a button to the right of the control to drop down the panel.
-This makes typing in dates by hand easier.

 We can set options in the Form Structure box, by putting a line of the form "@option=value" on the line after the [date] control definition.
 You can add multiple